 Just as the fruit this color borrows its name from, peach represents a mild pinkish-yellow hue that is always a great solution for any sort of wall in your house, not only the kitchen.

 While most variants of peach color are a certain mixture of pink and yellow, some slightly darker variations combine bright orange with pink, instead of yellow.
-This hue gives the room it’s painted on an air of freshness, healthiness, as well as innocence and modesty.
+This hue gives the room an air of freshness, healthiness, as well as innocence and modesty.
 It’s hard to get angry in a peach-colored environment.
 Peach also represents notions of friendship and caring, which is why many people choose to paint their kids’ rooms in this color.

 For those folks looking to bring into their kitchen a certain air of warmth and vigor, as it prods on to go on and do stuff while in its vicinity.